mmontone/neo4cl/README.md

     - `Float`
     - `Bytes`
     - `Structure` types other than `Node` and `Relationship`
-    - Negative integers are not implemented for values greater than 8 bits.
+- TLS/SSL connections.

-- TLS/SSL connections (yet).
+There is an issue for each of these things in Github.

 Not implemented, and not on the roadmap:

 - Anything involving Cypher itself.
-It forwards the query string, and assumes the server will know what to do with it.
+It forwards the query string and parameters, and assumes the server will know what to do with that.
 - Any kind of object-graph mapping.